Van Vlaenderen · Lineage Dossier

 Lodewijk II’s Six Documented Children

 Damhouder’s extract, quoted in Vredius p.
 278, names six children by Louise de Bruges: ‘Loys, Iean, Iaques, Ioffe, Loyfe, & Iehenne de Flandre.’ (a) Lodewijk III (Loys) — the heir, see below; (b) Jean de Flandre (d.
-6 September 1523), Heer van Onlede en Beveren bij Roeselare, Grand Bailiff of Bruges and the Brugse Vrije; Beveren tomb inscription [FMG 879]; (c) Jaques (Jacques) de Flandre — named only in Damhouder’s list; no further biographical detail in Vredius; (d) Josse (Ioffe) de Flandre (d. after 1526), inherited Onlede, Beveren, and Wijchuize after his brother Jean; married Martina van Moerkerke; cadet branch documented to at least 1592 per Buylaert [FMG 881, 882]; (e) Louise (Loyfe) de Flandre; (f) Iehenne (Jeanne) de Flandre.
+6 September 1523), Heer van Onlede en Beveren bij Roeselare, Grand Bailiff of Bruges and the Brugse Vrije; Beveren tomb inscription (Vredius p.
+280); (c) Jaques (Jacques) de Flandre — named only in Damhouder’s list; no further biographical detail in Vredius, and his identification is not established.
+He did not inherit Praet (it passed to his brother Lodewijk III), and he must not be confused with Jacob van Vlaanderen (d.
+1566), Joos’s son one generation later, who did inherit — receiving Praet and Woestijne in 1550 (see the collateral continuation below); (d) Josse (Ioffe) de Flandre — Joos van Vlaenderen (d. before 30 Nov 1545), inherited Onlede, Beveren, and Wijchuize after his brother Jean; married Martina van Moerkerke; the cadet branch through which the line continued after 1545 [Buylaert (2011) p.
+747; Verhoustraete 1967]; (e) Louise (Loyfe) de Flandre; (f) Iehenne (Jeanne) de Flandre.
 Note on possible name confusion: this Iehenne (daughter of Lodewijk II) is a different person from Johan I’s daughter Ioanna-m-Pouckes (see above); the two Jeannes are in adjacent generations and must not be conflated.

 The Aalter tomb inscription quoted in Vredius p.
 279 reads: ‘Op den Maendagh 1490 starf M’her LOYS van Vlaendren/ heere van Praet/ die ghetrauwt hadde Vrauwe ISABELLE van Bourgongnen; hy light alhier by zijnen Vader’ — a Monday in 1490, buried beside his father.
-Grimarez, also quoted on the same Vredius page, records his death as ‘1488.
-1. Ianvier’ — 1 January 1488.
-The two sources disagree by roughly two years; the discrepancy may reflect the Easter-style year-change convention used in some Flemish chancery records.
-His marriage to Isabelle de Bourgogne, daughter of Jean bâtard de Bourgogne Heer van Elverdinghe en Vlamertinghe and Marie d’Halluin, is confirmed by the same tomb [FMG 890].
+His death is dated to New Year’s 1490.
+Grimarez’s reading ‘1488.
+1. Ianvier,’ quoted on the same Vredius page, is a conflation with his father Lodewijk II’s death year (1488) — a logged known error, not a competing date.
+His marriage to Isabelle de Bourgogne, daughter of Jean bâtard de Bourgogne Heer van Elverdinghe en Vlamertinghe and Marie d’Halluin, is confirmed by the same tomb (Vredius p.
+279).
 Isabelle died ‘12 Nov 1504’ and was buried ‘te Gent, te Galilee.’

 The Aalter tomb inscription, quoted in Vredius p.
 387, records his full titulature: ‘M’her LODEWYC van Vlaendren/ Rudder vander Ordre vanden Gulden Vliese/ Heere van Praet/ vanden lande vander Woestyne/ Elverdijnghe/ Vlamertijnghe/ Spiete/ ende vander Mersch/ Raed/ Upper-camerlinck/ Chief vande Financien van de K.M.
 Carolus den V. ende sijnen Hoogh-Bailliu van Brugghe/ ende van ’t Brughsche Vrije/ te sijnen overlijden Gouverneur ende Capitain van Vlaendren/ die starf 1555.’
-Knight of the Golden Fleece (1531); Grand Bailiff of Ghent and Bruges; Stadtholder of Holland and Zeeland (1544–46); Advisor to Emperor Charles V.
+Knight of the Golden Fleece (1531); Grand Bailiff of Ghent and Bruges; Stadtholder of Holland, Zeeland and Utrecht (1544–1546); Advisor to Emperor Charles V.

 Married Jossine van Praet, daughter of Charles van Praet Heer van Moerkercke, heiress of the original Praet baronial family.
 The same Aalter tomb inscription records her death: ‘Ende Me-vrauwe IOSYNE van Praet/ Vrauwe van Moerkercke/ M’her Charles van Praet/ Heere van Moerkercke dochter was/ M’her LODEWYCX ghesselnede/ die starf 1546. den 10.
-December’ — died 10 December 1546, nine years before her husband, buried beside him at Aalter [FMG 893].
+December’ — died 10 December 1546, buried beside her husband at Aalter (Vredius p.
+387).

 The 1517 Knesselare Charter — Research Significance

-A charter [FMG 891] records Lodewijk IV holding six fiefs at Knesselare from the seigneurie of Wessegem in 1517.
+A charter of 1517 — known to the project through De Raadt, Sceaux armoriés des Pays-Bas, vol. I (1898), p.
+456, as cited in C. Cawley, 'Medieval Lands' (FMG); the De Raadt volume has not yet been read directly — records Lodewijk IV holding six fiefs at Knesselare from the seigneurie of Wessegem in 1517.
 Knesselare is one of the parishes in the active research coverage, and it sits geographically between the Praet lordship (Oedelem/Beernem) and the core Van Vlaenderen cluster in the Meetjesland.
 This charter does not establish a family connection between the Praet van Vlaenderens and the commoner Van Vlaenderens who later appear in Knesselare parish records.
 But it confirms that the Praet branch had territorial interests in the precise geographic area where your ancestors lived — which is relevant to the branch-control problem identified in the research design.

 Jan II van Vlaenderen (d.
 10 Dec 1545) Directly Attested

 The Aalter tomb inscription, quoted in Vredius p.
 388, reads: ‘Inde selve tombe light Jo.
 IAN van Vlaendren/ Heere van Woestine/ Elverdinghe/ ende Vlamertinghe/ fil. mijns Heeren Lodewijc/ Heere van Praet/ ende van Vrauw’ Josijne voorseyt/ die starf 1545. den 10.
 December; hy hadde ghetrauwt Vrauw’ IAQVELINE van Bourgongnen/ fil.
 M’her Adolf/ Heere van Bevere/ starf sonder generatie.’
-Grimarez on the same page adds that he ‘mourut, sans generation, avant son pere, en l’an 1545’ — he predeceased his father Lodewijk IV by exactly ten years, leaving the legitimate Praet male line extinct a decade before Lodewijk IV himself died in 1555.
-A separate epitaph at Veere [FMG 895] records that his widow Jacqueline de Bourgogne remarried Jan Heer van Cruijningen and died ‘van haer laetste kint’ at Beveren in 1556 — in childbirth with her last child by her second husband — and that she was childless by Jan van Vlaenderen.
+Grimarez on the same page adds that he ‘mourut, sans generation, avant son pere, en l’an 1545’ — he predeceased his father Lodewijk IV, dying without issue.
+His death ends the senior direct male line only: the lordship and the surname passed to the collateral branch of Joos van Vlaenderen, whose son Jacob received Praet and Woestijne at Aalter in 1550 (see below).
+A separate epitaph at Veere — Béthune, Epitaphes (third part, 1900), p.
+392, as cited in C. Cawley, 'Medieval Lands' (FMG); not yet read directly — records that his widow Jacqueline de Bourgogne remarried Jan Heer van Cruijningen and died ‘van haer laetste kint’ at Beveren in 1556 — in childbirth with her last child by her second husband — and that she was childless by Jan van Vlaenderen.

 Documented Cadet Connections